codesurfers/codesurfers.github.io/_posts/2024-01-19-openbsd-desktop-daily-driver.md

 #### Emacs

 A package is available for vanilla Emacs.
-If you want the bleeding-edge JIT compiled Emacs, you're in for a rough ride.
+If we want the bleeding-edge JIT compiled Emacs, we're in for a rough ride.
 I've perceived some slowness with things like magit.
 Not sure what could be the cause of that.